-(As amended through December 10, 2015)
+(As amended through August 25, 2017)

-These Principles are reviewed by the Board periodically and may be amended from time to time by the Board on the recommendation of the Nominating and Corporate Governance Committee (the "Committee").
+These Principles are reviewed by the Board periodically and may be amended from time to time by the Board on the recommendation of the Nominating and Corporate Governance Committee (the 'Committee').

 Board Leadership.
-The Board does not have a firm policy as to whether the position of the Chairman and the position of the Chief Executive Officer ("CEO") should be separate and intends to preserve the freedom to decide what is in the best interest of the Company at any point in time.
+The Board does not have a firm policy as to whether the position of the Chairman and the position of the CEO should be separate and intends to preserve the freedom to decide what is in the best interest of the Company at any point in time.

-However, the Board strongly endorses the concept of having one of the independent directors serve in a position of leadership for the rest of the non-management directors.
-If at any time the CEO and Chairman roles are combined or if the Chairman is not otherwise an independent director, the Board annually will elect a lead independent director ("Lead Independent Director") and such director shall also serve as Chair of the Committee.
+The Board requires that one of the independent directors serve in a position of leadership for the rest of the non-management directors.
+If at any time the CEO and Chairman roles are combined or if the Chairman is not otherwise an independent director, the Board annually will elect a lead independent director ('Lead Independent Director') and such director will also serve as Chair of the Committee.
 Although elected annually, the Lead Independent Director is generally expected to serve for five years.
-If the Chairman is an independent director, then the duties of the Lead Independent Director described herein shall be a part of the duties of the Chairman.
+If the Chairman is an independent director, then the duties of the Lead Independent Director described herein will be a part of the duties of the Chairman.

 The principal duties of the Chairman are attached as Exhibit 1 and the principal duties of the Lead Independent Director are attached as Exhibit 2.

 If the Committee identifies a need to replace a current member of the Board, to fill a vacancy in the Board, or to expand the size of the Board, the Committee considers candidates from a variety of sources.
-The process followed by the Committee to identify and evaluate candidates may include (a) identification of potential candidates from shareholders, Board members, potential candidates themselves, and other sources, (b) use of external search firms to organize the Committee's consideration and evaluation of candidates, (c) meetings to evaluate biographical information and background material relating to candidates, and (d) interviews of selected candidates by members of the Committee or the Board.
+The process followed by the Committee to identify and evaluate candidates may include (a) identification of potential candidates from shareholders, Board members, potential candidates themselves, and other sources, (b) use of external search firms to ensure a broad, diverse set of candidates and to organize the Committee's consideration and evaluation of candidates, (c) meetings to evaluate biographical information and background material relating to candidates, and (d) interviews of selected candidates by members of the Committee or the Board.